 33. The coordination body may also be tasked with providing advice to governmental and related agencies on how to handle grievances of investors.
 This would ensure that agencies faced with investor grievances have a constant communication channel with the coordination body, which may suggest different problem-solving methods.
 For example, a municipal authority faced with a grievance for the first time would be able to rely on the coordination body to recommend ways to handle the grievance.

 34. In order to perform its functions, the coordination body may be authorized to collect information from competent governmental agencies (as well as from investors), request the cooperation of the relevant agencies including their officials, issue recommendations and monitor their implementation.
 It would be advisable to clearly set forth the competence of the coordination body, whether it is limited to certain types of investors, certain sectors or industries, or certain types of issues (political risks/operational risks, grievances/disputes).
-Under the SIRM, it is suggested that the lead agency collects data, identifies patterns concerning the sources of political and operational risks affecting investment, and quantifies retained, expanded, or lost investments as a consequence of addressing such risks.
+Under the SIRM, the lead agency collects data, identifies patterns concerning the sources of political and operational risks affecting investment, and quantifies retained, expanded, or lost investments as a consequence of addressing such risks.

 35. As noted, the operational structure of the coordination body may vary depending on the jurisdiction (see para.
 31 above).
 However, it is important that its legal status, position in the government hierarchy, staffing structure, budget and reporting mechanism, among others, are clearly set forth in the instrument establishing the coordination body.
-In some jurisdictions, it was found that an independent entity playing an oversight role over the administration, rather than collaboration with and within the administration, has led to more confrontation and limited its effectiveness to address the regulatory risks derived from government conduct.
+In some jurisdictions, it was found that an independent entity playing an oversight role over the administration, as opposed to a collaborative role with and within the administration, has led to more confrontation and limited its effectiveness to address the regulatory risks derived from government conduct.

 36. A coordination body with centralization of power and authority may raise concerns about conflict of interests and lack of accountability.
 A reporting mechanism may be put in place to address such concerns and to ensure the transparency of its activities.
-Such a mechanism could also help avoid the coordination body being perceived as being biased towards government agencies.
+Such a mechanism could also help avoid the coordination body being perceived as biased towards government agencies.
 Establishing the coordination body as an inter-agency committee or commission comprised of staff members from different agencies could additionally help to disperse the power and authority.

 37. In some jurisdictions, the coordination body, in addition to facilitating coordination among the government and related agencies, may act as the focal point for communicating with investors and providing necessary assistance, including through an investor grievance mechanism (see section B above) and for cooperation with other governments (see section D below).